Europe Road Trip: 25 Incredible Routes

 • When: avoid July and August

-In Marbella, spend a day soaking up the sun and visiting the charming old town.
+Just down the coast in Marbella you can spend a day soaking up the sun and visiting the charming old town.
 Make for Taberna Casa Curro Marbella where you’ll find great tapas and fruity Spanish wine.

 Highlights